jacobblum/simDRIFT/docs/source/quickstart/index.rst

 Isotropic Diffusion
 ----------------
 As a first example, let's simulate isotropic diffusion in an imaging voxel featuring only water.
 That is, our imaging voxel will feature no microstructural elements.
-To perform this simulation, nagivate to a directory of your choice and run ``simulate`` with the following command:
+First, navigate to ``examples/`` under your ``simDRIFT`` installation root directory and run the following command in the console (if you're outside of the ``examples/`` directory, then you must enter the absolute path to the configuration file):

 .. code-block:: bash

-    (simDRIFT) >simDRIFT simulate --n_walkers 256000 --water_diffusivity 3.0 --fiber_fractions 0. --diff_scheme DBSI_99 --fiber_diffusions 0. --fiber_radii 1. --theta 0.
+    (simDRIFT) >simDRIFT simulate --configuration qs_isotropic_config.ini

-The computation should finish within a minute or two, and the tool will produce the following files and directories:
+The computation should finish within a minute or two, and the tool will produce a results directory, titled ``DATE_TIME_simDRIFT_Results/``, under which the following files and directories can be found:

 * ``trajectories`` : A directory under which .npy files corresponding to the by-compartment *(cells, fiber, water, etc...)* and total initial (*trajectories_t1m*) and final (*trajectories_t2p*) spin positions are stored.
 The trajectory files may be useful for generating signals using a different diffusion scheme than the one provided by the ``diff_scheme`` argument post-hoc.

 * ``signals`` : A directory under which NIfTI files containing the by-compartment and total signals generated from ``simDRIFT`` are stored.

 * ``log`` : A text file that contains a detailed description of the input parameters and a record of the simulation's execution

 * ``input_configuration``: A copy of the input INI configuration file so that simulation input parameters may be referenced or simulations may be reproduced in the future.

 We can analyze the results using a simple python script: